raidzero/obrun/README.md

 In order to build, just run make, make install (optional)

-To use: enter a command, all possible matches can be cycled through using TAB
+To use: enter a command, all possible matches can be cycled through using TAB pass -a as an argument to switch autocomplete sort mode to alphabetical, like bash